top of page

 in the evening after work and not during the working day.
 This need not count as

-If your parents live abroad, your working time should align to the standard GMT
+WFA.
+If your family live abroad, your working time should align to the standard GMT

 working hours.